SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 This is a unique identifier that is generated automatically for each update.

 > **AvailableVersion:**
-This will be populated if there is an available update for the device.
+Only populated if there is an available update for the device.

 > **CurrentVersion:**
 The current version of software the device is running.